 When you begin the game, the only power sources available to you are the wind turbines.
 They’re good enough for the beginning of the game, but pretty soon you’ll want to upgrade to better power sources.
 If the planet has a high wind energy ratio, then you’ll get more power generated per wind turbine, but keep in mind that you need a huge wind farm to generate enough electricity to run a big operation.
 Solar panels are much the same story, in that you need a lot of panels and a decent solar energy ratio to get the most out of them.

 No, the real power comes from harnessing resources with both thermal power stations and eventually mini fusion power stations.
-Thermal power stations use fuels such as coal, energetic graphite, oil, and hydrogen.
+Thermal power stations use fuels such as Dyson Sphere Program hydrogen, coal, energetic graphite, and oil.

 Related: Here are the best management games on PC